/ seo-tools / Best Schema Markup Generators in 2026

 Best for: Quick, no-fuss JSON-LD generation Price: Free

 What makes Merkle practical is the clean workflow.
 There are no accounts to create, no upsells, and no unnecessary complexity.
-You get a form on the left and the generated JSON-LD on the right.
-Changes update in real-time.
-The output is valid and ready to paste into your HTML <head> or <script> tag.
+You get a form on the left and the generated code on the right.
+Changes update in real time.
+The default output is JSON-LD, with a microdata alternative if you need it, and the result is ready to paste into your HTML <head> inside a <script> tag.

-The tool covers around 15 schema types, which handles the majority of use cases.
-It does not support every schema.org type (there are hundreds), but for the ones that actually trigger rich results in Google, Merkle has you covered.
+The tool does not support every schema.org type (there are hundreds), but for the ones that actually trigger rich results in Google, Merkle has the bases covered.

 The limitation is that it generates one schema block at a time.
 If you need to combine multiple types (like Article + FAQ + BreadcrumbList on one page), you will need to generate each separately and merge them.